Furry/2captcha/readme.md

 ## Commit Guidelines

+The latest version of the code base will always be under the '**next**' branch!

 - All pull requiests must provide a valid reason for the change or implementation
 - All **CORE CHANGES** require an issue with reasoning made before a PR will even be addressed.
 - All PR's must follow the general structure of the code base